mariamarinr/LAR_Evolution/README.md

 # LAR_Evolution
-This repository includes scripts used in the study of the evolution of LAR
+This repository includes scripts used in the study:
+Evolutionary fate of the proanthocyanidin biosynthesis gene LAR